cubiclesoft/digitalocean/README.md

 php do.php
 ````

-It will enter interactive mode and guide you through the entire process.
+That will enter interactive mode and guide you through the entire process.
 The first time you run the tool, you can only 'setup' or use the Metadata API (i.e. this tool can be used on a Droplet).
 During setup, you will see a screen like this:

 ````
 The configuration file 'config.dat' does not exist.
 Entering interactive configuration mode.